I was not joyed when Picker and Stealer wished to give newes.

-“Fancy, if you can, how mazed we were to find that the first playhouse we sought had fled our scene!
+“Fancy, if you can, how mazed we were to find that one playhouse had fled our scene!

-“A cat there sayt he’d been unhoused.
-Men came in the night and carried his theater away.
-They have a plat to bear it over the bridge, and raise it anew on the south bank.
+“A cat there sayt men came in the night and carried it away.
+They have a plat to bear it over the river, and raise it anew on the south bank.
 Thievery!

 “We slipped into the other playhouse, and stayed long enough to snap an oyster or four.
 The play was of some fool named Harry, as all fools are.

 “That was not the onlie comedie we saw.
 By the Tower we watched London’s Harry – we mean Lord Essex, for Lord Southampton is but his ’prentice – gather his soldiers before they made this town their stage.

 “As we homeward came we met the cat who lodges with the doctor of astrologick fame.
 Shall we tell you what the stars say of Essex?”

 All spake at once then.
 Some called for more of the Turkey Emperor, others to know what the learned doctor had discovered.

 I wished to hear more of the play, but kept that thought well hid.

 Instead, I sayt we would meet again on the morrow, when Picker and Stealer could answer all.